x-anudeep/Multi-Agent-Intelligence-Engine/README.md

 - Docker and Docker Compose assets for local delivery
 - Kubernetes manifests for deployment, service exposure, and autoscaling

+## Phase 4 Goal

+Phase 4 adds the operational intelligence layer expected in enterprise AI delivery:

+- local RAG-style retrieval to ground the research agent in policy and domain guidance
+- governance review with request inspection and response sanitization
+- evaluation harness with reusable dataset-driven scoring
+- Terraform assets for provisioning cluster, registry, and deployment foundations

 ## High-Level Architecture

 ```text